• Skip to main content

 What are the possession limits?

-The maximum allowable quantity of adult use cannabis products a person may possess is: (a) One ounce (28.35 grams) of usable cannabis. (b) The equivalent to one-eighth ounce of concentrated cannabis, not to exceed 3,543 milligrams of THC; (c) A combination of usable and concentrated cannabis not to exceed the legal limit.
+The maximum allowable quantity of cannabis products a person may possess is: 1.
+Two and one-half ounces (70.875 grams) of usable cannabis other than concentrated cannabis; 2.
+One-quarter ounce of concentrated cannabis or cannabis products containing not more than 7,087 milligrams of THC; or 3.
+A combination of usable and concentrated cannabis not to exceed the legal limit.

 What does an adult-use customer need to enter the store or make a purchase?